Oral Sex

 There is no requirement to be intense or constant.
 Pauses, changes in rhythm, and checking in are part of good oral sex.

 Taste, wetness, and natural scent are normal.
 Vulvas do not need to taste like nothing to be clean or desirable.
+Taste can vary day to day based on hydration, hormones, or diet.
+Swallowing is optional: people have every right to not have any fluids in, or anywhere near their mouth.

 Oral sex on penises can involve the head, shaft, foreskin if present, and the surrounding areas, including the scrotum and perineum.
 Sensitivity varies widely from person to person, and what feels good can change depending on arousal, comfort, and mood.